rbroggi/faceittha/README.md

 │   ├── waitfor # utility executable used to wait for containers to be ready and listening on TCP ports │   └── worker # executable containing the pubsub CDC consumer ├── db
-│   └── migrations # SQL migration files - schema/index definitions on the Postgres database
+│   └── migrations # migration files - index/change stream definitions on the MongoDB database
 ├── internal # all internal functionality that is not supposed to be used outside the scope of the repo │   ├── actors # contains the protocol-specific code that interacts with `core` │   │   ├── grpc # contains the grpc server code
-│   │   ├── postgres
+│   │   ├── mongo
 │   │   └── pubsub
 │   │       ├── producer # contains the pubsub producer/publisher
 │   │       └── subscriber # contains the pubsub CDC subscriber